mikolajGon/candidate-task-backend/README.md

 * Translate one guide to one or more languages

 ### Notes
+* The coding task is only a proof of concept, so simplifications to the original design will be accepted.
 * Feel free to mock any external service (e.g. storage, translation service).
 * Assume the host of the translation service is a configuration of the system.